Error-Sensitive Proof-Labeling Schemes: Introduction

-In this paper, we aim at designing \emph{error-sensitive} proof-labeling schemes, which guarantee that system states that are far from being correct can be detected by many nodes, providing faster recovery if the error detection mechanism is decentralized, or faster discovery if this error detection mechanism is centralized.
+In this paper, we aim at designing \emph{error-sensitive} proof-labeling schemes, which guarantee that system states that are far from being correct can be detected by many nodes.
+More specifically, the distance between two global states of a distributed system is defined as the \emph{Hamming distance} between these two states, i.e., the minimum number of individual states that must be modified in order to move from one global state to the other.
+A proof-labeling scheme is \emph{error-sensitive} if there exists a constant $\alpha>0$ such that, for any erroneous system state $S$, the number of nodes detecting the error is at least $\alpha \, d(S)$, where $d(S)$ is the shortest Hamming distance between $S$ and a correct system state.
+The choice of a linear dependency between the number of nodes detecting the error, and the Hamming distance to legal states is not arbitrary, but motivated by the following two observations.

-More specifically, the distance between two global states of a distributed system is defined as the \emph{edit-distance} between these two states, i.e., the minimum number of individual states required to be modified in order to move from one global state to the other.
-A proof-labeling scheme is \emph{error-sensitive} if there exists a constant $\alpha>0$ such that, for any erroneous system state $S$, the number of nodes detecting the error is at least $\alpha \, d(S)$, where $d(S)$ is the shortest edit-distance between $S$ and a correct system state.
-The choice of a linear dependency between the number of nodes detecting the error, and the edit-distance to legal states is not arbitrary, but motivated by the following two observations. \begin{itemize} \item On the one hand, a linear dependency is somewhat the best that we may hope for.
-Indeed, let us consider a $k$-node network $G$ in some illegal state $S$ for which $r$ nodes are detecting the illegality of~$S$ --- think about, e.g., the spanning tree predicate.
-Then, let us make $n$ copies of $G$ and its state $S$, potentially linked by $n-1$ additional edges if one insists on connectivity.
-In the resulting $kn$-node network, we get that $O(rn)$ nodes are detecting illegality, which grows linearly with the number of nodes, as $n$ grows. \item On the other hand, while a sub-linear dependency may still be useful in some contexts, this would be insufficient in others.
-For instance, in the context of property testing, for systems that are $\epsilon$-far from being correct (i.e., essentially, an $\epsilon$ fraction of the individual states are incorrect), the linear dependency enables to find a node capable to detect the error after $O(1/\epsilon)$ expected number of queries to random nodes.
-Instead, a sub-linear dependency would yield an expected number of queries that grows with the size of the system before querying a node capable to detect the error. \end{itemize}
+\begin{itemize} \item On the one hand, a linear dependency is somewhat the best that we may hope for in general.
+Indeed, let us consider a $k$-node network $G$ in some illegal state $S$ with $d(S)=d>0$, for which $f(d)$ nodes are detecting the illegality of~$S$, for some function~$f$.
+Think about vertex-coloring, in which one needs to modify the colors of at least $d$ nodes in order to get a proper coloring.
+Then, let us make $n$ copies of $G$ and of its state $S$, potentially linked by $n-1$ additional edges if one insists on connectivity.
+In the resulting $kn$-node network~$G'$, at most $O(n\cdot f(d))$ nodes are detecting the non legality of the global state~$S'$ of~$G'$.
+However, $S'$ is typically at distance $\Omega(n\cdot d)$ from any legal state (think again about proper vertex-coloring).
+It follows that, essentially, $f(nd)\leq n \cdot f(d)$, that is, the number of nodes detecting an error cannot grow faster than linearly with the distance to the legal states.